The Neuroscience of Compulsivity: Unraveling the Brain’s Urge for Control

 Some evolutionary social scientists propose that compulsivity and ritualization also served a social purpose: as tribal groups became larger and human communication more advanced, shared repetitive practices helped enforce cooperation, foster trust, and synchronize emotions within the group.
 These same neural blueprints may be why synchronized acts—such as singing, dancing, or repetitive chanting—still elicit feelings of unity and safety in modern gatherings.
 In the face of extreme uncertainty, evolutionary biology suggests, compulsive tendencies are not a flaw but a deeply ingrained urge to restore predictability, increase perceived control, and manage the stress of ambiguity.

 The neuroscientific view transforms compulsivity from a personal flaw into an echo of what once meant the difference between life and death.
 Stress, uncertainty, or rapid change can reawaken these deep systems, making compulsion feel automatic and difficult to control.
-Modern neuroscience and anthropology suggest we can learn from this evolutionary underpinning: by understanding and embracing the origins of our compulsive drives, we gain compassion for our own habits and empower ourselves to make thoughtful, adaptive changes that honor our heritage—without getting trapped by it.
+Modern neuroscience and anthropology suggest people can learn from this evolutionary underpinning: by understanding and embracing the origins of human compulsive drives, people gain compassion for their own habits and empower themselves to make thoughtful, adaptive changes that honor human heritage—without getting trapped by it.

 Anthropology: Habits, Rituals, and Cultural Loops